Hanwell: Short history of the inns and public houses

 The next pub occupies the site of what was probably the very first inn to be established on the Oxford Road as it ran through Hanwell; it is known today as the Kings Arms.
 It lies on the south side of the road.
-It was original called the "Spencer Arms"after Edward Spencer, who was Lord of the Manor of Boston during the Civil War.
+It was original called the "Spencer Arms" after Edward Spencer, who was Lord of the manor of Boston during the Civil War.
 In the 18th century, the Manor Courts hearings were transferred here from Greenford, then later transferred to the Viaduct Inn.
 However, the present building dates back to 1930 when it was rebuilt by brewers Mann, Crossman & Paulin in the Arts & Crafts style.
 Though unexciting on the outside, its interior is still today, a fine example of this type of architecture, and CAMRA has placed it in its National Inventory of Pub Interiors of Outstanding Historic Interest.
-The lower half of the exterior walls is decorated with green faïence with brick-sized faces.
-These tiles extend to cover the stallriser of the shop to the immediate right.
-This is because, originally, this shop was built to serve as the Off-licence premises.